 Thus, it can be seen that Dachshunds actually haven’t got long backs, they have short legs.
 They are described as a Chondrodystrophic or Achondroplastic breed.

-Please click on the logo below and take time to study the new IVDD website, to become familiar with prevelence, signs, symptoms and treatment options as this is, by far, the most worrying health issue a Dachshund can suffer from and there is currently no test that can eradicate it from the breed or give a guarantee as to which dogs will suffer and which won't
+Please click on the logo below and take time to study the Dachshund IVDD website, to become familiar with prevelence, signs, symptoms and treatment options.
+This is, by far, the most worrying health issue a Dachshund can suffer from and there is currently no test that can eradicate it from the breed or give a guarantee as to which dogs will suffer and which won't

 How can you help you avoid back problems?